Where The Locals Go In Manchester

 A musical train ride

-There are two trains leaving from Manchester’s Piccadilly station to Glossop and Hathersage that are unlike others.
-A different folk band each time livens up the atmosphere in these otherwise completely ordinary commuter trains, to the amused bewilderment of any tourists that might be on board.
-Don’t forget that you can travel for free with your Interrail ticket!
-Folk Train to Glossop: the 18:59 train every 4th Thursday of every month; to Glossop — the 2nd Sunday at 11:45.
-The musicians perform for the return trip as well.
+There are two trains that depart from Manchester’s Piccadilly station to the nearby towns of Glossop and Hathersage that are unlike any other.
+Each time, a different folk band livens up the atmosphere in these otherwise completely ordinary commuter trains, to the amused bewilderment of any tourists that might be on board.

 An affordable lunch buffet